Kidev/QML-Spatial-UI/README.md

   Represents the starting point of the linker line in screen space, which is connected to the target model's projected position.

 - **`scaleFactor`** [real]:
   A scaling factor used to adjust the size of the overlay UI based on the distance between the camera and the target.
-This ensures that the overlay appears to have a fixed size in 3D space, despite changes in perspective: use it to scale font sizes, strole width...
+This ensures that the overlay appears to have a fixed size in 3D space, despite changes in perspective: use it to scale font sizes, stroke width...

 #### Signals